 In your invoice letter, enclose details such as:

 - The full scope of your services.

-- A breakdown of the project timeline.
+- A breakdown of the project scope and timeline.

 How to send invoices through email